elkar-ai/elkar-a2a/README.md

 ### 🚀 Using Elkar's Managed Service

 To connect your agent to Elkar's managed task store and benefit from persistent task history and management features, you can use `ElkarClientStore`.

+1. **Connect to Elkar's managed service and create an agent:**
+    Visit [Elkar's website](https://app.elkar.co).
+Create a tenant in settings and then create an agent.

+2.  **Get an API Key:**
+    You'll need an API key for the agent.
+Copy the API key, it will never be shown again.

-1.  **Modify your agent code:**
+3.  **Modify your agent code:**

 ```python
 from elkar.a2a_types import *